EvanED/rewrite/README.md

 and rename it to just `rewrite` if you wish.
 Or leave it where it is now and just specify the path.

+You can rebuild the manpage with `a2x -f manpage -v rewrite.1.txt` if you have Asciidoc.

 Usage
 -----